hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Presentation Definition

 Context object can also be in JSON-LD format.

+If a Rich Schema object is a JSON-LD object, the `content`'s `@id` field must be equal to the `id`.

+The only thing that we currently expect from json-ld processing is substitution of attributes by a fully-qualified ones.

+If we do JSON-LD processing/substitution, then for we may assume that we resolve the contexts (substitute the fields from a context) belonging to the current ledger only.
+We are not going to resolve other Indy ledger's contexts, other blockchain's contexts, and Internet contexts.

 ### How Rich Schema objects are stored on the Ledger